AlexIoannides/azure-playpen/az-900-azure-fundamentals/python-api-app/README.md

 # A Simple Web API

 To be used for testing various deployment options.
-This defines an app with a single route at `"/"` that returns a heatbeat - e.g.,
+This defines an app with a single route at `"/"` that returns a heartbeat - e.g.,

 ```text
 {